AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/magento-2.4.0-known-issue-2.4.0-installation-fails-with-outdated-stores-cache.md

 ---
+description: 'This article provides a solution for the issue where your Adobe Commerce 2.4.0 installation fails with the error message: *The default website isn''t defined.
+Set the website and try again.* displayed in the console.'
+labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,cache,extensions,fail,installation,known issues,stores,troubleshooting,Adobe Commerce
 title: Adobe Commerce 2.4.0 installation fails with outdated stores cache
-labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,cache,extensions,fail,installation,known issues,stores,troubleshooting,Adobe Commerce
 ---

+# Adobe Commerce 2.4.0 installation fails with outdated stores cache

 This article provides a solution for the issue where your Adobe Commerce 2.4.0 installation fails with the error message: *The default website isn't defined.
 Set the website and try again.* displayed in the console.